tuananhlai/craftinginterpreters/README.md

 # Crafting Interpreters

-This is my code as I follow the book [Crafting Interpreters](craftinginterpreters.com).
+This is my implementation of the Lox programming language as I follow the book [Crafting Interpreters](craftinginterpreters.com).

 ## Setup